raghavkedia/CS308_SLogo_IDE/design.md

 For this project we have four main API's: Frontend Internal/External, and Backend Internal/External:

--Frontend Internal is responsible for:
+* Frontend Internal is responsible for:
-  Displaying output/exceptions in the Console Displaying past user inputs in History box
+  * Displaying output/exceptions in the Console
+  * Displaying past user inputs in History box
-  Updating Display variable values
+  * Updating Display variable values
-  Mirror Backend data in Display
+  * Mirror Backend data in Display

--Frontend External is responsible for:
+* Frontend External is responsible for:
-  Pass user input to Backend
+  * Pass user input to Backend
-  Recieve updated data/ exceptions
+  * Recieve updated data/ exceptions

--Backend Internal is respobsible for:
+* Backend Internal is responsible for:
-  Sending text to Parser
+  * Sending text to Parser
-  Sending Parser text to CommandHandler
+  * Sending Parser text to CommandHandler
-  Sending calculated output to Backend Manager
+  * Sending calculated output to Backend Manager
-  Manager receiving exceptions
+  * Manager receiving exceptions

--Backend External is respobsible for:
+* Backend External is responsible for:
-  Passing current state of all data to Frontend Manager
+  * Passing current state of all data to Frontend Manager

 #User Interface Jane